aditya-7562/Project-FoodWise/README.md

 Credits:

-This project was developed byy aditya-7562.
+This project was developed by aditya-7562.